 The antisymmetric interaction module (AIM) is the core of DTTN.
-As illustrqated in Fig.~\ref{img2}(d), for the $l$-th block input feature map $\boldsymbol{\mathcal{X}}^l\in\mathbb{R}^{W_l\times H_l\times C_l}$, we utilize an antisymmetric two-branch structure to capture the linear interactions of the input features separately.
-Both branches, denoted as $f_1^l,f_2^l$, incorperate a depthwise convolution layer and a linear layer but apply them in reverse order.
-These layers are designed to capture spatial locality and channel interactions, respectively, effectively leveraging the advantages of CNN and MLP architectures~\citep{ref31,tolstikhin2021mlp}.
-Furthermore, the antisymmetric design aims to reduce the complexity of AIM.
-The ratio of parameters and FLOPs between the two branches is given by:
+As illustrated in Fig.~\ref{img2}(d), for the $l$-th block input feature map $\boldsymbol{\mathcal{X}}^l\in\mathbb{R}^{W_l\times H_l\times C_l}$, we utilize an antisymmetric two-branch structure to capture the linear interactions of the input features separately.
+Both parts, denoted as $f_1^l, f_2^l$, incorporate a depthwise convolution layer and a linear layer, but apply them in reversed order.
+These layers are designed to capture spatial locality and channel interactions, respectively, effectively combining the advantages of CNN and MLP architectures~\cite{ref31,tolstikhin2021mlp}.
+The antisymmetric design specifically targets reducing the complexity of AIM.
+The ratio of parameters and FLOPs between the two branches can be expressed as follows:

-where $r_{exp}\in\mathbb{N}_{+}$ represents the expansion ratio in the inverted bottleneck design, typically set to $3$, $k\in\mathbb{N}_{+}$ denotes the kernel size, and $C_l,W_l,H_l$ are the number of channels, width and height of the $l$-th block input feature map respectively.
-We employ the hardware-friendly Hadamard product to capture the second-order interactions of the branch outputs, where $*$ symbolizes an element-wise product.
-Following this, an optional LN and linear projection layers are sequentially applied to the computation results.
-Finally, a shortcut connection is used to preserve the input signal and accelerate training. (see Fig.\ref{img2}).
+where $r_{exp}\in\mathbb{N}_{+}$ represents the expansion ratio in the inverted bottleneck design, typically set to $3$, $k\in\mathbb{N}_{+}$ denotes the kernel size, and $C_l, W_l, H_l$ are the number of channels, width and height of the $l$-th block input feature map, respectively.
+We use the hardware-friendly Hadamard product ($*$) to capture the second-order interactions of the branch outputs.
+Following this, an optional LN and a linear projection layer are sequentially applied to the computation results.
+Finally, a shortcut connection is used to preserve the input signal and accelerate training (see Fig.~\ref{img2}).
 Overall, the AIM forward calculation can be expressed as

-In summary, AIM captures second-order multiplicative interactions among input elements through multilinear operations without employing nonlinear activations.
-In contrast to blocks inside other architectures, such as the Basic Block in $\mathcal{R}$-PolyNets~\citep{chrysos2023regularization} and Mu-layer\footnote{The MONet architecture comprises a stack of two variants of Mu-Layer.
-The second variant differs from the one shown in Fig.\ref{img2}(c) in that it does not incorporate a spatial shift operation.} in MONet~\citep{cheng2024multilinear}, AIM employs an antisymmetric design with only one shortcut connection.
+where $\text{Pro}(\cdot)$ denotes the projection transformation operation.
+In summary, AIM captures second-order multiplicative interactions among input elements through multilinear operations without employing \textit{nonlinear activations}.
+In contrast to core blocks inside other architectures, such as the Basic Block in $\mathcal{R}$-PolyNets~\cite{chrysos2023regularization} and Mu-layer\footnote{The MONet architecture comprises a stack of two variants of Mu-Layer.
+The second variant differs from the one shown in Fig.~\ref{img2}(c) in that it does not incorporate a spatial shift operation.} in MONet~\cite{cheng2024multilinear}, AIM employs an antisymmetric design with only one shortcut connection.

-\subsection{NETWORK ARCHITECTURE}
+\subsection{Network Architecture}